prb/pips-solver/poly-pips.md

 2. A description of the allowed piece polyominoes and rules for placement.
 3. A description of the allowed constraint polyominoes and rules for placement.

 These are discussed in more detail below.

 #### Board Shape

 We support board shape input in the same style as the Pips solver with `#` marks to show which points are part of the board.
-For example, an `8x8` board with a `2x2` square hold in the middle would be:
+For example, an `8x8` board with a `2x2` square hole in the middle would be:

 ```
 ########